jantsje/website_behavioralethics/content/authors/ivan-soraperra/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups: ["Researchers"]
+user_groups: ["Alumni"]
 ---

-Ivan Soraperra is a post-doc research fellow at [CREED](https://www.creedexperiment.nl/creed), the Center for Research in Experimental Economics and political Decision making of the University of Amsterdam.
-Formerly he worked as post-doc researcher at the [Department of Economics of the University of Verona](https://www.dse.univr.it) and at the Max Planck Institute for Economics in Jena.

-My research interests are in the field of experimental and behavioral economics, with a focus on unethical behavior and cheating, experimental methods, and econometric analysis of experimental data.
+Ivan Soraperra is a research scientist at the Center for Human and Machines of the Max Planck Institute for Human Development.
+My research interests are in the field of experimental and behavioral economics with a focus on the interaction between humans and A.I.
+I am currently working on mapping human preferences distilled through large language models such as GPT-3, on the demand for face to face communication when human interactions are mediated by algorithms; and on the role of AI in the construction of (willful) ignorance.

 More information on [Ivan's personal website](https://sites.google.com/site/ivansoraperra/)